learntextvis/code-samples/README.md

 **Discuss: Scripts for pre-processing (python/r) and/or in-page analysis with js.**

-###JS:
+###JS

 * RiTa for POS: http://www.ghostweather.com/files/image_replacement/; I haven't experimented with all of it's capabilities yet.
 Not sure I believe it can be as good as nltk/SpaCy and R's tm/NLP/SnowballC etc.
 * shiffman's tf-idf in js (used in some of my examples)
 * wordcount.js
 * that Natural node/js lib had issues last time I used it, but Shiffman was issueing merge requests against it...
 * I included some dude's textAnalysisSuite in the html_js/js dir, but I don't understand it's tfidf.
 The bigram thing looks interesting/useful.
 * I don't really think the js tools are as good yet or as complete; and for sizable projects that would be slow in browser, would we give node instructions?
 (Argh)

 ###Python

 * Note that python stuff generally needs downloads.
 SpaCy and NLTK both do.
 * I can make command-line scripts that prep data as json if we want that...
 My example script in preprocess_files.py was for another class, and i used it here to get POS for the word cloud experiments
 * Need to well-document and test the install&run instructions for someone newbie
 * Requires command line expertise
 * SpaCy might be a good lib to use, I have used it for word2vec related things but haven't checked carefully the contrast with NLTK/pattern.
 It won't do tf-idf for us.

 ###R

 * Is this simplest actually? scripts that can be run from RStudio or command line?
-    * Still require certain packages
+* Still requires certain packages
 * My R is rusty but Jim's is good I bet

 **ToDo: Compare the accuracy and quality of the results in the 3 languagues and multiple libraries in Python/R. There are a lot.
 I can do that.**)